Responsible digital values and their environmental impact

 Examples of concrete use

-Businesses have used Magileads to optimize their campaigns.
-An example shows the impacts for campaigns and a 30% increase in leads thanks to the tool which facilitates the ecological transition.
-Magileads makes data management easier and improves communication with customers.
-Concrete results demonstrate the effectiveness of the software in various sectors.
+Companies have used Magileads to optimize their campaigns.
+An example shows the impacts for campaigns and an increase of 30% of leads thanks to the tool that favacilitates ecological transition.
+Magileads facilitates data management and improves communication with customers.
+The concrete results demonstrate the effectiveness of the software in various sectors.

 FAQ on the digital environmental footprint